andvsilva/webscraping/whale-alert/README.md

 - [Build the API using the Whale Alert framework to get BTC blockchain transaction data]().
 - [Analysis the data, making plots to compare the Inflow and Outflow of BTCs and search one way to quantify a correlation with the price]().

 **NOTE**: For this tutorial I will use the Linux Ubuntu 20 to do everything.
-If you are using Windows the commands will be similars and check on the internet to see how to make tutorial in Windows installed the framework to develop this API.
+If you are using Windows the commands will be similars and check on the internet to see how to make tutorial on Windows to install the framework to develop this API.

 ### 1 - Setting the environment to build the framework API.